rikhuijzer/TuringTutorials/markdown/11-probabilistic-pca/11-probabilistic-pca.md

 We observe a speedup in inference, and similar results to the previous implementations.
 Finally, we will look at the uncertainity that is associated with the samples.
 We will do this by sampling from the posterior projections.
-In order to do so, we need to apply some normalizations to the projections.
+This is possible in the case of the rotation invariant version.
+If you are curious, you can try to plot the same thing in the case of classical pPCA.

 ```julia
 ## Create data projections for each step of chain